 The Norisle was the first such vessel to be constructed in Canada after World War II.
 It served as a ferry between Tobermory and South Baymouth until 1974, when it was replaced by the newer and larger MS Chi-Cheemaun.

 The Norisle has been berthed at Manitowaning, Manitoulin Island since its retirement, and acted as a floating marine museum at that location until 2006.
 Great efforts have been made toward the idea of restoring the vessel as an actively sailing heritage cruise ship.
-However, opinions continue to vary as to what the most appropriate outcome should be for the Norisle, and as of December 2016, the ship has been the subject of a $10 million lawsuit .
+However, opinions continue to vary as to what the most appropriate outcome should be for the Norisle, and the ship was once the subject of a $10 million lawsuit .